How to feedback or make a complaint about us or an LPC

 - You can contact us and say you want to complain

-- You can contact the LPC member who represents you on the LPC (this is most likely to be CCA, AIMp or independent member depending on your sector of community pharmacy).
-Committee member names are published on our page called Three LPCs in Surrey and Sussex under the heading for each LPC
+- You can contact the LPC member who represents you on the LPC (this is most likely to be CCA, AIMp or Independent member depending on your sector of community pharmacy).
+Committee member names are published on our page called Two LPCs in Surrey and Sussex under the heading for each LPC

 - You can contact the Chair of your LPC or Governance Lead on your committee, as appropriate.
-Their names are published on our page called Three LPCs in Surrey and Sussex under the heading for each LPC
+Their names are published on our page called Two LPCs in Surrey and Sussex under the heading for each LPC.

 - Do our best to acknowledge receipt of every complaint by e-mail within 24 working hours of it being received by us.
 Note that complaints received on a Friday, over a weekend or on a Bank Holiday may not be acknowledged until the next working day.